 I work on the Kalvium admissions team.
 Most of my week is spent in conversation with families weighing this decision.
 The same questions come up over and over again.
 So before I get into the details, here’s the short version.

 KNET stands for the Kalvium National Entrance Test.
-It’s the assessment that decides admission into the Kalvium B.Tech CSE programme, which is offered in partnership with nine universities across India.
-The exam has three stages.
+Admission to the Kalvium B.Tech CSE programme is based on merit and involves a selection process comprising a Psychometric Assessment, KNET, and an In-Person Interview.
+The programme is offered at nine partner universities for Admission Year 2026-27.
 Registration is ₹1,200.
 The full schedule isn’t published in advance because slots are limited and we open new phases only as required.

 That’s the headline.
 The rest of this guide is what families want to know once they’ve read those two paragraphs.